bcode-work/Sanctus/README.md

 ----------Subsystems----------

 NAVSEN - Sensors used for detecting obstacles, direction, orientation, and acceleration.

 SERIAL- Serial bus used for communication between master and slave boards.

-LRCOM - Long range communication package
+LRCOM - Long range communication package.

 MEMS - Memory and onboard clock for storing and retrieving data and timestamps.

 EXIO - External Input/Output for communicating with additional sensors.